ErasmusMC/gridappclient/README.md

 Grid Application Client
 =============

 Program to run applications easily on the [Life Science Grid](https://github.com/bstoker/gridappclient/wiki/Life-Science-Grid).
 Basically this application wraps an SSH client, so users interact with an easy-to-use GUI only.

-Currently the only application integrated is TopHat (version 2.0.8b).
-To add an application a wrapper script, a form and some control code must be implemented.
-See the src/client/apps/tophat package as an example.
+Currently these applications are integrated:
+* TopHat 2

+See [this page](https://github.com/bstoker/gridappclient/wiki/Adding-a-New-Application) on how to add an application.

 Setup in Netbeans
 ------------------